Lifting (co)stratifications between tensor triangulated categories: Descent of stratification and costratification

 \subsection{Descent of costratification}

-In this section, we give a sufficient condition for costratification to descend along a functor of tensor-triangulated categories as in Hypothesis~\ref{hyp}, and under a mild additional condition we prove that this condition is also necessary.
-Recall from~\cite{BIK12} that an $R$-linear triangulated category $\msf{T}$ is said to be \emph{costratified by $R$} if the following two conditions hold: \begin{itemize} \item \emph{the local-to-global principle}: For each $X \in \msf{T}$, there is an equality \item \emph{the minimality condition}: For each $\p \in \mrm{Spec}R$, the colocalizing subcategory $\Lambda_\p V_\p \msf{T}$ is either zero or minimal (i.e., it has no proper non-zero colocalizing subcategories). \end{itemize}
+In this section, we give a sufficient condition for costratification to descend along a geometric functor between rigidly-compactly generated tensor-triangulated categories.

+Recall from~\cite{BIK12} that an $R$-linear tensor-triangulated category $\msf{T}$ is said to be \emph{costratified by $R$} if the following minimality condition holds: for each $\p \in \mrm{Spec}R$, the hom-closed colocalizing subcategory $\Lambda_\p V_\p \msf{T}$ is either zero or minimal (i.e., it has no proper non-zero hom-closed colocalizing subcategories).
+We note that the local-to-global principle holds automatically since we are in the tensor-triangulated setting~\cite[Theorem 8.6]{BIK12}.

 \begin{lem} Let $\msf{T}$ be a tensor-triangulated category and let $X, Y \in \msf{T}$.
 If $\mrm{Loc}_\msf{T}(X) = \mrm{Loc}_\msf{T}(Y)$, then $\mrm{Coloc}_\msf{T}(F(X,Z)) = \mrm{Coloc}_\msf{T}(F(Y,Z))$ for any $Z \in \msf{T}$. \end{lem} \begin{proof} This follows from the fact that $F(-,Z)$ is exact and sends coproducts to products. \end{proof}